 Growing coffee is a complicated process.
 There’s no elementary measure when it comes to upholding the quality of the crop that would eventually kick-start your morning.

 For example, coffee largely isn’t grown in America—nature simply disqualified us.
 We don’t have the soil, climate, or altitude (with a small exception).
-The seemingly opposite location, however, would be Ethiopia.
+The seemingly opposite location, however, would be Ethiopia, which is one of the world's top producing coffee countries.
 As if it were designed for the sole task of growing coffee, Ethiopia beautifully encompasses nutrient-rich volcanic soil, ideal climate, and altitudes nearly reaching 9,000 feet.

 Add a little solar energy, photosynthesis, and boom: a cup of coffee (not quite).

 Ethiopian coffee is legendary for a number of reasons, many of which contribute to its taste.
 Our current Ethiopian, for example, was hand-picked and processed using a washed method.
 This means the coffee cherry has its outer fruit-layer removed though a water-based fermentation and some scrubbing.

 This process contributes to the clarity of flavor present in the cup.
 If you try our Ethiopian, you’ll find that its flavor exists somewhere in between cleanliness and complexity.